mattbloem007/iboga.org/src/content/pages/about.md

   header_image: /assets/bg_about.png
 about_section1:
   title: We experienced firsthand...
-  paragraph: >-
-    ...the profound healing and transformation iboga offers when used responsibly.
+  paragraph: ...the profound healing and transformation iboga offers when used
+    responsibly.
 Inspired by this, we founded Iboga.org.
 Our mission is to facilitate a respectful and responsible integration of iboga into the world, empowering individuals to make informed choices.
 From brain healing to discovering our true calling, iboga's potential benefits are as diverse as the people seeking them.
-It works holistically, not simply masking symptoms, but guiding individuals to uncover the roots of their challenges and higher potential.
+It works holistically, not simply masking symptoms, but guiding individuals to uncover the roots of their challenges and their higher potential.
 Iboga is a gift for all humanity.
-We honor those who've paved the way while advocating for accessible, responsible sharing of this knowledge globally.\
+We honor those who've paved the way while advocating for accessible, responsible sharing of this knowledge globally.
 Join us in building a community dedicated to wisdom sharing and impeccable practice with the Holy wood.
   cta:
     btn: false
 about_section2: